GregRos/safr/vault/Lore/The Gods.md

 Even during the present day, the number and variety of gods and pantheons worshipped throughout the [[Great Guild]] is staggering.

-This conucopia has been commented on for thousands of years, resulting in both treatises on the nature of the divine and works of art.
+This conucopia has been commented on for thousands of years, resulting in both treatises on the nature of the di vine and works of art.
 A common theme has been the concept of an *Ocean of Gods*, in which the gods are compared to an infinite ocean.

 > [!column|no-title serif]
 >> [!caption]